 I was equally impressed with the content generated by the AIDA and Pain-Agitate-Solution PAS copywriting formula templates.
 And the “Sentence Expander”, Blog Post Conclusion Paragraph, Content Improver, Video Script Outline, Product Descriptions, and Text Summarizer tools are invaluable.
 There are even Quora Answers, Engaging Answers, and Explain It To A Child templates.

-Here's a video of Jarvis writing a blog post based on three inputs: title, description, and keywords.
+Here's a video of Jasper's AI Blog writing tool in action based on three inputs: title, description, and keywords.

-Jarvis now integrates with Surfer SEO so you can use Jarvis's writing assistant tools for ideas and outlines and then optimize for SEO with Surfer SEO.
+Jasper now integrates with Surfer SEO so you can use Jasper's writing assistant tools for ideas and outlines and then optimize for SEO with Surfer SEO.

 The article summary tool is handy for research and content writing and the content enhancer helps you refine and improve your writing.